LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 Notice how the :py:`'streamer'` is indeed set on the IOBlock.
-Except for that, the syntax for the IOBlock is the same as usual, and the HDFRecorder Block is also very close to the regular :ref:`Recorder` one.
+Except for that, the syntax for the IOBlock is the same as usual, and the HDFRecorder Block is also very close to the regular :ref:`Recorder <crappy_docs/blocks:recorder>` one.
 The differences are that instead of multiple labels to record, it only expects one stream label containing all the data at once.
 It also requires the expected data format to be specified.
 Now that the involved Blocks are instantiated, it is time to link